christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 But Git is only the tool, and it really comes down to how we use it.
 Clear-cut commits can enhance communication with little overhead.
 On the other hand, unstructured commits with poorly written commit messages can be incredibly wasteful when it comes to future readability and maintenance.
 The quality of a commit can in that sense reveal whether a programmer is a good collaborator.
 Ouch.

-This is a motivational page to help us all fall into the category of good collaborators.
+This is a motivational page that hopefully will help us fall into the category of good collaborators.

 ## What is a Commit?